128technology/docs/docs/plugin_http_probe.md

 #### New Features and Improvements
 - **PLUGIN-2300** Implement SLA monitoring per probe

 The plugin allows Users to configure the following SLA settings: max-loss, max-jitter, average-rtt.
-These are considered in probe success criteria.
-Additionally, these values are available thorugh metrics.
+These settings are considered as part of the probe success criteria.
+Additionally, these values are available through metrics.

 ### Release 1.0.2